 In order to measure the ECal response of nearly vertical cosmic rays, two plastic scintillator paddles were placed below the detector, triggering the readout of all crystals during periods with no beam on target.
 Among the tracks collected, only the most vertical ones were kept to minimize the variations of path length across each crystal.
 This ensured that the energy deposited in the crystal was on average about 18.3 MeV as calculated from simulation.
 As an example, the signals from a cosmic ray muon passing vertically through 10 crystals of the ECal can be seen in Fig. 7.
 As seen from this figure, the signals are close to threshold, but still usable for an initial calibration.
+This was not the case with the old APDs used during the test run.
 A typical cosmic-ray run lasted approximately 60 hours.
-The integrated charge distributions from all crystals were then fit to the simulated expectations, and the initial gain calibration was obtained for all 442 channels.
-The relative energy resolution obtained after this calibration was around $8\%/\sqrt{E({\rm GeV})}$.
-This method for obtaining the gain value of each channel was sufficient for use in the trigger during runs with beam (see Section 5).
+The integrated charge distributions from all crystals were then fitted to the simulated expectations, and the initial gain calibration was obtained for all 442 channels.
+The relative energy resolution obtained after this calibration was around $8\%/\sqrt{E(\text{GeV})}$ .
+This method for obtaining the gain value of each channel was sufficiently precise for use in the trigger during runs with beam (see Section 5).

 Figure 7: Cosmic ray signal passing vertically through all ten layers of crystals in the ECal.
-Each crystal's signal is separated vertically in this plot by an offset.
+In this plot, each crystal signal is separated vertically by an offset.